vfarcic/devops24/manuscript/05-chart-museum.md

 {"healthy":true}
 ```

-Now we cna open ChartMuseum in browser.
+Now we can open ChartMuseum in browser.

 ```bash
 open "http://$CM_ADDR"
 ```

+You will be asked for a username and a password.
+Please use *admin* for both and click the *Sign in* button.

 ![Figure 5-1: ChartMuseum's welcome screen](images/ch05/chartmuseum-ui.png)